 If you’re scuba diving, I suggest investing in an underwater torch.

 Not only will it provide light to give colours to your photos, but it is also good equipment to use for safety, for checking out cool things hiding in the rocks and, of course, for night dives/cave dives/wreck dives.
-And this triple use makes a lot of sense for me.
+And this triple use makes a lot of sense to me.
 Plus, it’s not as bulky as having an additional underwater flash.
 However, some will have difficulty (or even find it ridiculous) aiming with the torch on one hand and with the camera on the other.
 I’m not going to pretend it’s the easiest configuration, and it obviously isn’t adapted to complex dive situations.
-But I don’t like taking photographs when the dive is difficult anyway.
+But I don’t like taking photographs when the dive is challenging anyway.
 And I also have a buddy who’s as crazy as me, and we often work together to find the best angles with our lights!

 If you don’t mind spending more money on your underwater photography equipment, you can connect an underwater flash to the Nikon W300.
 Not only would it be easier to control, it could even help capture the shiest creatures: some may hide when lit with a torch, but may be surprised by a sudden flash!